NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 ### Hooking into the Hardhat behavior

-Hardhat and its plugins can define hooks, which are extensibility points that allow you to customize their behavior by adding custom logic called "hook handlers".
+Hardhat and its plugins can define hooks, which are extensibility points that allow you to customize their behavior by adding custom logic called "Hook Handlers".

 Hooks are split into different categories, and each plugin can define which categories they want to use in their main file, like this: